bryantwilliam/trifecta_app1_public/README.md

 # trifecta_app1_public

-My work, Atomic.io, we have a Flutter SDK, which I am the product owner of.
+My work, Atomic.io, has a Flutter SDK, which I am the product owner of.
 I made this demo app to showcase our Flutter SDK.

 ---